jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

         - Type: Number [Tree]
         - Description: A tree (list or item) of numbers that represents the exposure to a specific contaminant ($intake$), the DALYs for this contaminant ($DALYs$), or the infection risk of an infectious pathogen ($P$) of the susceptible occupant (the occupant being exposed to the contaminant).
 For exposure metrics mode, when the input *DALY factors* has a valid input, DALYs are calculated.
 Otherwise, exposure ($intake$ without calculating DALYs) is calculated and exported.
 The exposure and DALYs metrics are expressed by an item of a final number.
 The infection risk is expressed by a list of numbers representing the infection probability over time (for daily or receding durations), or an item of accumulated infection risk.
 The unit of the exposure is expressed in $kg_{\alpha}$.
 The unit of DALYs is DALYs per 100,000 population per exposure duration.
 The unit of infection risk is dimensionless.
     - **conc seq**:
-        - Type: Number [Tree]
+        - Type: Number [List]
-        - Description: A tree (list) element of contaminant concentration sequence that represents the time-sequence concentration level the occupant is exposed to (depending on the occupant's schedule of locations).
+        - Description: A list element of contaminant concentration sequence that represents the time-sequence concentration level the occupant is exposed to (depending on the occupant's schedule of locations).
     - **breath seq**:
-        - Type: Number [Tree]
+        - Type: Number [List]
-        - Description: A tree (list) element of breathing rate sequence, which depends on the occupant's breathing rate schedule.
+        - Description: A list element of breathing rate sequence, which depends on the occupant's breathing rate schedule.
     - **PPE eff seq**:
-        - Type: Number [Tree]
+        - Type: Number [List]
-        - Description: A tree (list) element of personal protective equipment (PPE) filtration efficiency sequence.
+        - Description: A list element of personal protective equipment (PPE) filtration efficiency sequence.
     - **loc seq**:
-        - Type: Text [Tree]
+        - Type: Text [List]
-        - Description: A tree (list) element of occupant location sequence (zone names), which depends on the occupant's schedule of locations.
+        - Description: A list element of occupant location sequence (zone names), which depends on the occupant's schedule of locations.
     - **time seq**:
-        - Type: Text [Tree]
+        - Type: Text [List]
-        - Description: A tree (list) element of time sequence (text).
+        - Description: A list element of time sequence (text).
 The text of each item is in the format of `date time type`, more specifically `M/d HH:mm:ss ddd`, e.g., `1/1 12:00:00 Fri`.
 The time sequence depends on the input start and end *data & time* and the time sequence in the result files.

 ## 08-Airflow
 ![Airflow path components](./img/icons-airflow-path.png)